Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 ## Project Organisation
 ### WorkFlow
-Along with studying the suitability of motion planning algorith when implemented into FPGA, the project aimed to design a complete workflow to be able to develop, test and benchmark the fpga implemetentation.
+Along with studying the suitability of the motion planning algorithm when implemented into FPGA, the project aimed to design a complete workflow to be able to develop, test, and benchmark the FPGA implementation.
 In that sense the following workflow has been developed:
 ![FPGA-Robotics development workflow](https://github.com/Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/blob/master/image/dev_flow.png)

 This workflow is the combination of standardized SYCL development flow in OneAPI and ROS2.
-The FPGA code is first develloped using the emulation compilation and FPGA_early_report provided by OneAPI.
-The FPGA code can then be The code is then integrated into a ROS2 Workspace, in which simulation can be perform using gazebo (detailed explanation and code are provided in the  [sycl-ros-package branch](https://github.com/Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/tree/sycl-ros-package) branch).
-The gazebo simulation is meanted for develloper to be able to visually approved their motion planning algorithm, different test cases can be design depending on the appliation needs.
-In this repo we have setup a simple simulation made of a [3DOF robotic arm](https://github.com/Robotawi/rrr-arm) and a sphere to represent an obstacle.
-The use of OneApi makes the SYCL code integration into ROS2 really easy for the following points:
+The FPGA code is first developed using the emulation compilation and FPGA_early_report provided by OneAPI.
+The FPGA code can then be The code is then integrated into a ROS2 Workspace, in which simulation can be performed using gazebo (detailed explanation and code are provided in the  [sycl-ros-package branch](https://github.com/Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/tree/sycl-ros-package) branch).
+The gazebo simulation is meant for the developer to be able to visually approve their motion planning algorithm, different test cases can be designed depending on the application needs.
+In this repo, we have set up a simple simulation made of a [3DOF robotic arm](https://github.com/Robotawi/rrr-arm) and a sphere to represent an obstacle.
+The use of OneApi makes the SYCL code integration into ROS2 easy for the following points:
-* The icpx compiler provided by oneAPI is purelly C++ based but with lots of extra features for SYCL and fpga development, so it could compile any C++ program
+* The icpx compiler provided by oneAPI is purely C++ based but with lots of extra features for SYCL and FPGA development, so it could compile any C++ program
 * oneAPI provides the cmake package configuration files for all the toolkits and required packages
-* The colcon build tool chain used in ROS2 is capable of managing the building process with different compilers for different packages
+* The colcon build toolchain used in ROS2 is capable of managing the building process with different compilers for different packages
-* ament-cmake is purelly cmake based which means we only need to change the CmakeList to connect the two things
+* ament-cmake is purely cmake based which means we only need to change the CmakeList to connect the two things

-Note that for the remaining part of the workflow[ Quartus Prime Pro ](https://www.intel.co.uk/content/www/uk/en/products/details/fpga/development-tools/quartus-prime.html) is required (it is a license software).
+Note that for the remaining part of the workflow, [ Quartus Prime Pro ](https://www.intel.co.uk/content/www/uk/en/products/details/fpga/development-tools/quartus-prime.html) is required (it is a licensed software).
-After emulation and ROS2 simulation the FPGA implementation can be simulated using Questa or modelsim.
-Simulation serve the same purpose as emulation however it give you  much more accurate data than the emulator, but it is much slower than the emulator.
-After the simulation, the design can be fully compile.
-The compilation will first enable you to take a look at the FPGA hardware image report which is analogous to early image report but contains much more precise information about resource utilization and fMAX numbers.
-From the compilation you will also be able to the bitstream into an actual FPGA.
-In our case this is done throught the [DevCloud](https://devcloud.intel.com/oneapi/home/) as all the setup is handle for us.
-More information about accessing the devcloud in the next section.
+After emulation and ROS2 simulation, the FPGA implementation can be simulated using Questa or Modelsim.
+Simulation serves the same purpose as emulation however it gives you much more accurate data than the emulator, but it is much slower than the emulator.
+After the simulation, the design can be fully compiled.
+The compilation will first enable you to take a look at the FPGA hardware image report which is analogous to the early image report but contains much more precise information about resource utilization and fMAX numbers.
+From the compilation, you will also be able to the bitstream into an actual FPGA.
+In our case, this is done through the [DevCloud](https://devcloud.intel.com/oneapi/home/) as all the setup is handled for us.
+More information about accessing the devcloud is in the next section.

-Additionally a CPU version has also been develloped for Benchmarking purposes, the cpu version can be also simulatated in ROS2 and upload on the devcloud.
+Additionally, a CPU version has also been developed for Benchmarking purposes, the CPU version can be also simulated in ROS2 and uploaded on the devcloud.
 Every information regarding the CPU_version is available on the [STOMP_CPU_VERSION](https://github.com/Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/tree/STOMP_CPU_VERSION) branch.

-On the long term, our ambition is to setup an opensource platform for the public to develop their own projects for the FPGA implementation in robotics.
+In the long term, our ambition is to setup an open-source platform for the public to develop their projects for the FPGA implementation in robotics.

 ### Functionality of branches
 There are three main branches in our repo right now, each has different funcitonality and purpose with corresponding code, as explained below: